matthewboss-axway/axway-open-docs/content/en/docs/apim_installation/apigw_upgrade/upgrade_steps_oneversion.md

 To install the update on your existing API Gateway 7.7 server installation, perform the following steps:

 1. Ensure that your existing API Gateway instance and Node Manager have been stopped.
 2. Remove any previous patches from your `INSTALL_DIR/ext/lib` and `INSTALL_DIR/META-INF` directories (or the `ext/lib` directory in an API Gateway instance).
-These patches have already been included in this update.
-You do not need to copy patches from a previous version.
+All patches have already been included in API Gateway One Version, so you do not need to copy patches from a previous version.
-3. If you have used `setcap` to grant API Gateway permission to use privileged ports (see [Allow the API Gateway to listen on privileged ports](#allow-the-api-gateway-to-listen-on-privileged-ports), below), remove these permissions now (since they might prevent files from being overwritten).
+3. If you have used `setcap` to grant API Gateway permission to use privileged ports (see, [Allow the API Gateway to listen on privileged ports](#allow-the-api-gateway-to-listen-on-privileged-ports)), remove these permissions now because thy might prevent files from being overwritten.

    ```
    setcap -r INSTALL_DIR/apigateway/platform/bin/vshell